-The Office of Pre-Health Sciences Advising serves the students of Virginia Commonwealth University by providing information on curricula, course sequencing, volunteer service and application procedures to assist them in gaining admission to undergraduate-, graduate- and professional-level programs in the health sciences and legal studies.
+Pre-Health Advising serves the students of Virginia Commonwealth University by providing information on curricula, course sequencing, volunteer service and application procedures to assist them in gaining admission to undergraduate-, graduate- and professional-level programs in the health sciences.

-Most students pursuing careers in the health sciences enter the College of Humanities and Sciences with a major or concentration in a pre-health field that they select at the time of admission to VCU.
-Upon successfully completing or nearing completion of pre-requisite courses, students can apply for a position in a health sciences or legal program.
-Typically, acceptance to an undergraduate- or graduate-level program in the health sciences requires high grades, competitive scores on standardized tests, excellent letters of reference and experience in a health care or legal setting.
+Most students pursuing careers in the health sciences enter the College of Humanities and Sciences with an advising track in a pre-health field that they select at the time of admission to VCU.
+Upon successfully completing or nearing completion of pre-requisite courses, students can apply for a position in a health sciences program.
+Typically, acceptance to an undergraduate- or graduate-level program in the health sciences requires high grades, competitive scores on standardized tests, excellent letters of reference and experience in a health care setting.

 Advisors assist students who are interested in clinical radiation sciences, clinical laboratory sciences, nursing, physical therapy, occupational therapy, dental hygiene, medicine, dentistry, pharmacy, veterinary science, and optometry.
-In addition, resources and advising to help students explore all fields of healthcare and legal studies are provided.
+In addition, resources and advising to help students explore all fields of healthcare are provided.

 Our pre-health advising staff specializes in assisting students who are interested in particular areas.
-In addition, admissions deans and directors from health professions and legal programs play a role in advising students.
+In addition, admissions deans and directors from health professions programs play a role in advising students.

 Current students are assigned to pre-health advisors based on their class standing and the first letter of their last name.
 Students can visit myVCU portal to identify who their pre-health advisor is and to schedule appointments.